kcboggs/Code-201-/class-03.md

 # Border Style
 *You can control the style of a border using the border-style property.
-The property can take the folowing values.*
+The property can take the following values.*

 1. solid   *a single solid line*
-2. dotted  *a seeries of square dots*
+2. dotted  *a series of square dots*
 3. dashed  *a series of short lines*
 4. double  *two solid lines*
 5. groove  *appears to be carved into the page*
 6. ridge   *appears to stick out from the page*
 7. inset   *appears embedded into the page*
 8. outset  *looks like it is coming out of the screen*
-9. hidden/non  *no borden is shown*
+9. hidden/non  *no border is shown*

 You can individually change the styles of different borders by using: